Alih2663/fast-transfer/README.md

 File metadata such as filename and file type is stored in an **Amazon RDS PostgreSQL database**.

 This project includes **full Docker support** for both the backend API and the PostgreSQL database.
-Therefore this setup provides a fast, reliable, and scalable file sharing solution.
+Therefore this setup provides a fast, reliable, and scalable file sharing solution..